 A non-European society that provides contrasts with British history (Mayan Civilization).

-A local History Study - a study of an aspect of history or a site dating from a period beyond 1066 that is significant in the locality (Croxteth Park: What influence and impact did the Molyneux family have on the local area?)
+A local History Study - a study of an aspect of history or a site dating from a period beyond 1066 that is significant in the locality (Liverpool and the Transatlantic Slave Trade).

 Through our carefully designed curriculum, the History topics will help children to gain an understanding of the complexity of people’s lives and the process of change; as well as their own identity and the challenges of their time.
 This will be done by using a range of resources that will bring history to life and include photographs, diaries, newspaper articles, music and handling real artifacts from the past.
 Excursions and visiting experts will enhance the learning experience.